Admission

 Ruth Shyu Piano Studio welcomes children and adults who are interested in learning how to play the piano, and are willing to make a genuine investment of time and effort to learn it well.

-A trial lesson is recommended as the first step towards admission to the studio.
+A trial lesson or evaluation is recommended as the first step towards admission to the studio.

 Core Study Program